SERVICE SCHEDULE AT ST. JAMES’

 Please update your email address with St. James:’ firstname.lastname@example.org

 To keep Up-To-Date on Happenings around St. James & the Sault, go here and click on the link to sign up for the weekly newsletter.
 To add news, the office needs it by 11am Friday.

-Rainbow Recovery (RR) and the group “One Day At A Time of Alcoholics Anonymous” (ODAAT-AA) meet virtually until further notice.
+Rainbow Recovery (RR) and the group “One Day At A Time of Alcoholics Anonymous” (ODAAT-AA) are back to virtual meetings at St. James.
+Rainbow Recovery is Wednesdays at 7 p.m. and ODAAT-AA is Fridays at 7 p.m.
 Call Mike D. (906) 259-0203 with any questions.